AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

     * 2a1.
 System requests correct details.

-    * 2a2.
-Actor re-enters details.

-      Use case resumes at step 4.
+      Use case resumes at step 2.

 * *a.
 At any time, Actor cancels the operation.

     Use case ends.

-**UC2: Delete Student**
+**UC2: Edit Student**

 **MSS**

-1. Actor selects a student to delete.
+1. Actor chooses to edit a student.
+2. Actor enters the details in format specified.
-2. System deletes the student and shows a success message.
+3. System saves the details and displays a success message.

    Use case ends.

 **Extensions**

+* 2a.
+System detects missing or invalid details.

+    * 2a1.
+System requests correct details.

+      Use case resumes at step 2.

-* 1a.
-Actor cancels deletion.
+* *a.
+At any time, Actor cancels the operation.

-    * 1a1.
-System closes deletion process.

   Use case ends.

-**UC3: Add Lesson**
+**UC3: Search Student By Name**

 **MSS**

-1. Actor chooses to add a new lesson.
+1. Actor chooses to search a student by name.
-2. System requests details (date, time, location, student).
-3. Actor enters lesson details.
+2. Actor enters the details in format specified.
+3. System searches for matching student records.
-4. System saves the lesson and confirms creation.
+4. System displays results.

    Use case ends.

 **Extensions**

 * 3a.
-System detects invalid/missing lesson details.
+No matching student found.

     * 3a1.
-System requests correction.
+System displays empty list.

+      Use case ends.

+* *a.
+At any time, Actor cancels the operation.

-      Use case resumes at step 3.
+  Use case ends.

-**UC4: Mark Attendance**
+**UC4: Search Student By Tag**

 **MSS**

-1. Actor selects a lesson.
+1. Actor chooses to search a student by tag.
-2. System displays the lesson and attendance options.
-3. Actor marks student as present or absent.
+2. Actor enters the details in format specified.
+3. System searches for matching student records.
-4. System saves attendance record.
+4. System displays results.

    Use case ends.

 **Extensions**

 * 3a.
-Actor changes attendance after marking.
+No matching student found.

     * 3a1.
-System updates the record accordingly.
+System displays empty list.

+      Use case ends.

+* *a.
+At any time, Actor cancels the operation.

-      Use case resumes at step 4.
+  Use case ends.

-**UC5: Add Tuition Fees**
+**UC5: Delete Student**

 **MSS**

-1. Actor selects student and chooses to add tuition fees.
+1. Actor chooses to delete a student.
-2. System requests fee details (per lesson or per month).
-3. Actor enters fee details.
+2. Actor enters the details in format specified.
-4. System saves fee record.
+3. System deletes the student and displays a success message.

     Use case ends.

 **Extensions**

-* 3a.
-Invalid or incomplete fee details.
+* 2a.
+System detects missing or invalid details.

-    * 3a1.
-System prompts for correction.
+    * 2a1.
+System requests correct details.

-      Use case resumes at step 3.
+      Use case resumes at step 2.

-**UC6: Record Fee Payment**
+* *a.
+At any time, Actor cancels the operation.

+  Use case ends.

+**UC6: List Students**

 **MSS**

-1. Actor selects a student with outstanding fees.
-2. Actor enters payment details (amount, date, method).
-3. System records payment and updates balance.
+1. Actor chooses to list all students.
+2. System lists the students and displays a success message.

    Use case ends.

 **Extensions**

 * 1a.
-Payment is made for student who does not owe any fees.
+System has no students.

     * 1a1.
-System displays error, showing that selected student does not owe.
+System displays "List is empty".

+      Use case ends.

+* *a.
+At any time, Actor cancels the operation.

+  Use case ends.

+**UC7: Clear Students**

+**MSS**

+1. Actor chooses to clear all students.
+2. System clears the students and displays a success message.

+   Use case ends.

+**Extensions**

+* *a.
+At any time, Actor cancels the operation.

+  Use case ends.

+**UC8: Add Lesson**

+**MSS**

+1. Actor chooses to add a new lesson.
+2. Actor enters the details in format specified.
+3. System adds the lesson and displays a success message.

+    Use case ends.

+**Extensions**

 * 2a.
-Payment details invalid.
+System detects invalid/missing details.

     * 2a1.
-System prompts for correction.
+System requests correction.

       Use case resumes at step 2.

-**UC7: View Outstanding Payments**
+* *a.
+At any time, Actor cancels the operation.

+  Use case ends.

+**UC9: Mark Attendance**

 **MSS**

-1. Actor enters command to view outstanding payments.
+1. Actor chooses to mark attendance.
+2. Actor enters the details in format specified.
-2. System retrieves and displays a list of unpaid fees by student.
+3. System saves attendance record and displays a success message.

     Use case ends.

 **Extensions**

 * 2a.
-No outstanding payments.
+System detects invalid/missing details.

     * 2a1.
-System displays “No pending fees.”
+System requests correction.

+      Use case resumes at step 2.

+* *a.
+At any time, Actor cancels the operation.

   Use case ends.

-**UC8: View Schedule**
+**UC10: View Schedule**

 **MSS**

 1. Actor chooses to view schedule.
-2. System displays weekly schedule of lessons.
+2. System displays weekly schedule of lessons and a success message.

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 No lessons scheduled.

-    * 2a1.
-System displays “No lessons scheduled.”
+    * 1a1.
+System displays “NO LESSONS FOUND THIS WEEK!”

       Use case ends.

-**UC9: Search Student**
+* *a.
+At any time, Actor cancels the operation.

+  Use case ends.

+**UC11: Add Tuition Fee**

 **MSS**

-1. Actor enters student name into search bar.
-2. System searches for matching student records.
+1. Actor chooses to add tuition fee.
+2. Actor enters the details in format specified.
-3. System displays results.
+3. System saves fee record and displays a success message.

     Use case ends.

 **Extensions**

 * 2a.
-No matching student found.
+System detects invalid/missing details.

     * 2a1.
-System displays “No student found.”
+System requests correction.

+      Use case resumes at step 2.

+* *a.
+At any time, Actor cancels the operation.

   Use case ends.

-**UC10: View Student Details**
+**UC12: Record Fee Payment**

 **MSS**

-1. Actor selects a student.
+1. Actor chooses to record fee payment.
-2. System displays student details (name, contact, subject, fees, history).
+2. Actor enters the details in format specified.
+3. System records payment and displays a success message.

     Use case ends.

 **Extensions**

 * 2a.
-Student record is missing/corrupted.
+Payment is made for student who does not owe any fee.

     * 2a1.
-System displays error message.
+System displays error, showing that selected student does not owe any fee.

       Use case ends.

+* 2b.
+System detects invalid/missing details.

+    * 2b1.
+System requests correction.

+      Use case resumes at step 2.

+* *a.
+At any time, Actor cancels the operation.

+  Use case ends.

-**UC11: View Payment History**
+**UC13: View Payment History**

 **MSS**

 1. Actor chooses to view all recorded payments.
 2. System gets payment entries from all students.
 3. System sorts the payments by date, newest first.
-4. System displays the payment group by dates and shows a total paid amount.
+4. System displays the payment history and displays a success message.

 Use case ends.